kodekloudhub/community-faq/README.md

 As you most likely know, the Dockershim layer is removed in Kubernetes 1.24.
 This means that the `docker` command is also likely not installed.

-For examining and working with containers at that level, you should find that one, other or both of `crictl` and `podman` will be present, depending on the exam requirements
+For examining and working with containers at that level, you should find that one, other or both of `crictl` and `podman` will be present, depending on the exam requirements.

 * `podman` can be used for creating containers from Dockerfiles.
 It has the same arguments as `docker`, and fully supports Dockerfile syntax.
+It should be able to do most, if not all of what the `docker` command can.
 * `crictl` can be used for controlling containers, like listing running containers and getting logs.
 It too has the same arguments as the corresponding `docker` commands.

 Find out which of these are installed by running these commands in the terminal